A letter to all my brothers and sisters sitting in the middle of the barricades.Continue reading “Coming Back to Life”

 All this cliché thoughts were running through my mind.
 After that night, I wasn’t sure of anything anymore.
 I could’ve sworn that I heard something break on the back of my mind.
 A weight dropped.
 I didn’t knew how to live so light.
 Bondless.
 Every step I took I felt I was going to fall into an abyss.
 It was exhilarating as it was fearful.
 And that was the dilemma.
 The original dilemma for all of us.
 The choice between love and fear.
 What to do with our present emotions.
 Some of us feel those emotions coming like a big horrendous face coming at us screaming, like a vengeful ghost, trying to take those some of us to the depths of hell.

 I always disagreed with my heart.
 It always pulled to dark end corners of my mind, where the impossible kept me afloat from the stillness of the life surrounding me.
 Always so behaved creatures, so controlled and straight.
 Mistreating and misbehaving the truth.
 The world needs more than the things it had so far.
 Change should be the ultimate goal on our minds.Read more

 Cloud my day, fog my mind.
 Evaporating myself.
 Melt into you.

 We two – one thing in common: Our emptiness.

 I knew no breath, since it was yours.

 Each of your words soaked in my body.
 Every anaesthetic grew into my skin.
 Continue reading “Fiction: Withdrawal”

 Procrastination: Being trapped in a dream world that prevents us from living our dreams on the real one.
 My life so far was a steady monochord rhythm, two chords repeating day and night.
 I always thinking how the song would continue.
 As I turned my face to look at her on that spring afternoon, I heard the strings breaking.

 No more music.
 No more nothing.
 My body went completely numb.
-Continue reading “Spring of Life – Part II”
+Continue reading “Fiction: Spring of Life – Chapter II”